sfigg/commercialization-public/docset/manufacture/desktop/add-desktop-apps-with-spps-sxs.md

     where *E* is the drive letter of the USB drive with ScanState.

     **Optional**: ScanState creates two log files, ScanState.log and miglog.xml.
-You can delete these logs to save disk space.
 The `/l` option can be used to specify where the logs are saved.
-The above command writes the logs to c:\. `del C:\ScanState.log` `del c:\miglog.xml`.
+The above command writes the logs to c:\.
+You can delete these logs to save disk space: `del C:\ScanState.log` `del c:\miglog.xml`.

 ## <span id="Install_and_capture_a_Windows_desktop_application"></span><span id="install_and_capture_a_windows_desktop_application"></span><span id="INSTALL_AND_CAPTURE_A_WINDOWS_DESKTOP_APPLICATION"></span>Step 4: Install and capture a Windows desktop application (Microsoft Office)